WNicoleS/ideal-internet-retail/README.md

 In the terminal:

 - run 'npm install'
-- run 'npm i'
+- run 'npm i sql'
-- run 'npm i'
+- run 'npm i sequelize'
-- run 'npm i'
+- run 'npm i express'
 - run 'npm i dotenv'
 - Then, run 'npm start'

+It will say that it is listening at port 3001.

 - Go to Insomnia

+From there, you can access either Categories, Products, or Tags

 Provide instructions and examples for use.
 Include screenshots as needed.